-According to the Environmental Protection Law of the People's Republic of China (《中 華人民共和國環境保護法》) promulgated by the SCNPC on September 13, 1979, most recently amended on April 24, 2014 and effective on January 1, 2015, and the Administrative Measures for Pollutant Discharge Permit (Trial) (《排污許可管理辦法(試行)》) promulgated by the Ministry of Ecology and Environment and effective on August 22, 2019, the State implements a pollutant discharge permit management system in accordance with the provisions of laws, and enterprise units and other production operators (hereinafter referred to as pollutant discharge entities) that are included in the classification management catalogue of pollutant discharge permits for stationary pollution sources shall apply for and obtain a pollutant discharge permit in accordance with the provisions, and the pollutant discharge permit for the time not included in the scope are not required to apply for a pollutant discharge permit for the time being.
+According to the Environmental Protection Law of the People's Republic of China (《中 華人民共和國環境保護法》) promulgated by the SCNPC on September 13, 1979, most recently amended on April 24, 2014 and effective on January 1, 2015, and the Administrative Measures for Pollutant Discharge Permit (Trial) (《排污許可管理辦法(試行)》) promulgated by the Ministry of Ecology and Environment and effective on August 22, 2019, the State implements a pollutant discharge permit management system in accordance with the provisions of laws, and enterprise units and other production operators (hereinafter referred to as pollutant discharge permits for stationary pollution sources shall apply for and obtain a pollutant discharge permit in accordance with the provisions, and the pollutant discharge entities that are not included in the scope are not required to apply for a pollutant discharge permit for the time being.

 According to the Catalogue of Classified Management of Pollutant Discharge Permits for Stationary Pollution Sources (2019 Version) (《固定污染源排污許可分類管理名錄(2019年版)》) promulgated by the Ministry of Ecology and Environment on December 20, 2019 and effective from the same date, the State implements key management, simplified management and registration management of pollutant discharge permits based on factors such as the amount of pollutants generated, the amount of pollutants discharged and the degree of impact on the environment.
-The pollutant discharge unit that implements registration management is not required to apply for a pollutant discharge license, but shall fill in the pollutant discharge registration form on the national pollutant discharge license management information platform.
+The pollutant discharge unit that implements registration management is not required to apply for a pollutant discharge license, but shall fill in the pollutant discharge registration platform.